Spin polarization and diode effect in thermoelectric current through altermagnet-based superconductor heterostructures: Scattering matrix formalism and some other results for AM-JJ

 \subsection{Separation of thermoelectric current}

 The current calculated in the main text for the JJ can contain contributions arising from both SC Cooper pairs and quasiparticles.
 Hence, in order to identify whether it is the traditional dissipationless Cooper pair current or the dissipative single quasiparticle current, we now separate the current into two parts corresponding to the quasiparticle and Cooper pair contributions.
 We showcase the total thermoelectric current for our AM-based JJ in Fig.~\ref{L_evenodd_0.8_0.5}(a) for $t_{1}=0.8$ and $t_{2}=0$.
 The behavior of the thermoelectric current with respect to the SC phase difference $\phi$ satisfies a similar spin-split current behavior as presented in Fig.~\ref{L_vs_phi}(b).
-This is expected as the total current is the sum of up- and down-spin currents due to the absence of any spin-mixing.
-As the thermoelectric current in JJ may contain both the dissipative (even-in $\phi$) and non-dissipative (odd-in $\phi$) quasiparticle currents, we separate the even and odd components of the total thermoelectric current by reversing the SC phase and show the behavior in Fig.~\ref{L_evenodd_0.8_0.5}(b) and (c), respectively.
-We find that the total current $\mathcal{L}$ is largely contributed by the even component \ie the dissipative current in the junction as presented in Fig.~\ref{L_evenodd_0.8_0.5}(b), whereas, the odd current is negligibly small in magnitude compared to the even counterpart.
-The odd part of the thermoelectric current follows the sinusoidal behavior since it is the non-dissipative typical Josephson current (see Fig.~\ref{L_evenodd_0.8_0.5}(c)).
-On the other hand, the even thermoelectric current signifies the dissipative current with non-sinusoidal behavior as carried by the quasiparticles in a JJ as shown in Fig.~\ref{L_evenodd_0.8_0.5}(b).
+This is expected as the total current is the sum of up- and down-spin currents due to the absence of any spin mixing.
+As the thermoelectric current in JJ may contain both the dissipative (even in $\phi$) and non-dissipative (odd in $\phi$) quasiparticle currents, we separate the even and odd components of the total thermoelectric current by reversing the SC phase and show the behavior in Figs.~\ref{L_evenodd_0.8_0.5}(b) and ~\ref{L_evenodd_0.8_0.5}(c), respectively.
+We find that the total current $\mathcal{L}$ is largely contributed by the even component, i.e., the dissipative current in the junction as presented in Fig.~\ref{L_evenodd_0.8_0.5}(b), whereas the odd current is negligibly small in magnitude compared to the even counterpart.
+The odd part of the thermoelectric current follows the sinusoidal behavior since it is the nondissipative typical Josephson current [see Fig.~\ref{L_evenodd_0.8_0.5}(c)].
+On the other hand, the even thermoelectric current signifies the dissipative current with nonsinusoidal behavior as carried by the quasiparticles in a JJ as shown in Fig.~\ref{L_evenodd_0.8_0.5}(b).
 Thus, we confirm that the thermoelectric currents presented in the main text for the AM-JJ are indeed dissipative.